M.N. Miller’s Top 15 Films of 2018

 Wildly entertaining and deliriously imaginative, The Ballad of Buster Scruggs is the best anthology film in a very long time.
 Tremendous supporting turns from the wonderful Zoe Kazan and Tom Waits practically steal the film from the rest of the talented cast.
 The Coen brother’s most exhilarating work in years!

 Bing Liu’s remarkable documentary is more than a group of kids executing some grinds.
 That’s the medicine they take to deal with the abuses they grew up with – whether it’s physical, verbal, or substance.
 Minding the Gap is lyrical, gritty, and above all, human.

 8. Leave No Trace

 Director Debra Granik draws out great performances, particularly from young actors (see Winter’s Bone).
 Thomasin Mackenzie, as Tom, feels grounded and honest.
-Foster gives the performance of his career – it’s a knockout.
+Foster performs his career – it’s a knockout.
 Doesn’t have a single false note in it.
 It’s perfect.

 7. Three Identical Strangers

-No other film this year chewed me up and spit me back out like Tim Wardle’s documentary thriller.
-I won’t tell you where it goes, but it’s a strange combination of unlikely events and disturbing moral compasses (looking at you Natasha Josefowitz).
+No other film this year chewed me up and spat me back out like Tim Wardle’s documentary thriller.
+I won’t tell you where it goes, but it’s a strange combination of unlikely events and disturbing moral compasses (looking at you, Natasha Josefowitz).
 Remarkably gripping, while leaving me outraged, everyone who sees it should demand answers.